dylanallgood/mvp/README.md

 # Translate - Text-to-Speech Translation Application

-MVP project completed in 1 days.
+MVP project completed in 1 day.

 I used Google's API and a text-to-speech API to transform input text into a user selected language.